1995parham-learning/1995parham-learning.github.io/content/Database/Postgresql.md

 The `SET TRANSACTION` command sets the characteristics of the current transaction.
 It has no effect on any subsequent transactions. `SET SESSION CHARACTERISTICS` sets the default transaction characteristics for subsequent transactions of a session.
 These defaults can be overridden by `SET TRANSACTION` for an individual transaction.

 The available transaction characteristics are the _transaction isolation level_, the _transaction access mode (read/write or read-only)_, and the _deferrable mode_.

+The isolation level of a transaction determines what data the transaction can see when other transactions are running concurrently:

+`READ COMMITTED`

+A statement can only see rows committed before it began.
+This is the default.

+`REPEATABLE READ`

+All statements of the current transaction can only see rows committed before the first query or data-modification statement was executed in this transaction.

+`SERIALIZABLE`

+All statements of the current transaction can only see rows committed before the first query or data-modification statement was executed in this transaction.
+If a pattern of reads and writes among concurrent serializable transactions would create a situation which could not have occurred for any serial (one-at-a-time) execution of those transactions, one of them will be rolled back with a `serialization_failure` error.